ndiego/block-visibility/readme.txt

 Absolutely!
 [Block Visibility Pro](https://www.blockvisibilitywp.com/?bv_query=readme&utm_source=block_visibility&utm_medium=plugin&utm_campaign=readme) available as an optional paid add-on and includes advanced functionality and third-party integrations.

 = Do conditional visibility controls really work with any block? (i.e. What is Full Control Mode?) = Yes!
 However, not all block types are enabled by default.
 Controls are only provided to blocks that can be added directly to a page/post by the block inserter.
 Therefore, some specialized blocks, such as child blocks, are not included by default.
-An example being the individual Column block that is part of the larger Columns block.
+An example is the individual Column block that is part of the larger Columns block.

 That said, you can enable Full Control Mode in the plugin settings.
 This removes all restrictions and adds conditional visibility controls to every block.
 You probably will not need Full Control Mode in most cases, but it is there if you do!

-Furthermore, while this plugin was designed to be compatible with all blocks, the WordPress ecosystem is ever expanding.
+Furthermore, while this plugin was designed to be compatible with all blocks, the WordPress ecosystem is ever-expanding.
 If you find a conflict with a certain block, please let us know in the plugin support forum and we will investigate.
 We are committed to bringing visibility block controls to **every** Gutenberg block.

-= Can Block Visibility be used with any WordPress theme? = Yup, this plugin is not theme specific.
+= Can Block Visibility be used with any WordPress theme? = Yup, this plugin is not theme-specific.
 You just need to be running the latest version of WordPress (5.5+) and be using the Block Editor (Gutenberg).
 This plugin provides zero functionality to the Classic Editor.

 = Will more conditional visibility controls be added in the future? = Yes, and if you have a specific idea of what you would like to see, please submit a feature request in the plugin support forum on WordPress.org.